Khloe Kardashian Address Is Freedom Lane, Celebrates Odom Name Change With Cake

 According to Kim’s Snapchat story, Kim pans the featured cake saying, “Look what Khloe’s assistants got for her because she got a new passport, without her old last name.
 It’s her new last name and look at the weight you guys!
 Can you get skinny bitch as your weight?
 How cute is this cake you guys?”

 The Kardashian sisters have been fully supportive of Khloe’s weight loss journey.
 In a long Instagram post caption, Khloe stated, “If you were to ask me five years ago if I ever saw myself being completely in love with fitness and health.
 That I would be an inspiration to many others, that I would be the push that others needed to find their way.
 I would’ve laughed in your face.
 Me?
 The chubby one?
 No way!
-But now I can’t see myself ever stopping!” she wrote.
+But now I can’t see myself ever stopping!”

 A photo posted by Khloé (@khloekardashian) on

 “I am completely honored and taking my role seriously in helping motivate and teach people what I had to learn to better myself from the inside out.
-Becoming stronger mentally so I can’t let the little things break me down.
+Becoming stronger mentally so I can’t let the little things break me down.”

 Khloe has lost over 40 pounds since she started trying to lose weight.
-She first started working with fitness trainers, and then really started watching what she ate.
+She first started working with fitness trainers, and then she really started watching what she ate.

 Khloe is committed to her health now that she no longer carries the weight of her arguably toxic relationship with Lamar Odom.
-Through her healthy fitness journey, Khloe is assuredly shed the “chubby Kardashian sister” label.
+Through her healthy fitness journey, Khloe has assuredly shed the “chubby Kardashian sister” label.

 No news on whether or not Khloe actually ate a piece of her celebratory cake.